choicedraught/exchange/README.md

 A bunch of different scripts for various exchange management tasks.

-Expand-DistributionList.ps1 - spend ages on this and then worked out there is a far easier method :)
+Expand-DistributionList.ps1 - spend ages on this and then worked out there is a far easier method :)  Specifically produces an output format that we wanted for the particular project.

-Expand-DistributionList2.ps1 - the easier method using the AD Powershell module
+Expand-DistributionList2.ps1 - the easier method using the AD Powershell module.